 Uzbekistan does not recognise dual nationality.
 This may limit our ability to provide consular assistance to Australian/Uzbek dual nationals who are arrested or detained.
 We advise you to travel on your Australian passport at all times.

 Australian/Uzbek dual nationals may be required to complete national service obligations if they visit Uzbekistan.
+Local laws provide for penalties for citizens of Uzbekistan who serve in the military and security forces of foreign countries.
 For further information, contact the nearest Embassy or Consulate of Uzbekistan before you travel.

 Malaria is a risk in Uzunskiy, Sariassiskiy and Shurchinskiy districts (Surkhandarya and Kashkadarya provinces).
 We encourage you to consider taking prophylaxis against malaria where necessary and using insect repellent, wearing long, loose fitting light-coloured clothing and ensuring your accommodation is mosquito proof.

-Water-borne, food-borne, parasitic and other infectious diseases (including polio, tuberculosis, typhoid, brucellosis, hepatitis and rabies) are prevalent with more serious outbreaks occurring from time to time.
-We encourage you to consider having vaccinations before travelling.
+Water-borne, food-borne, parasitic and other infectious diseases (including tuberculosis, typhoid, brucellosis, hepatitis and rabies) are prevalent with more serious outbreaks occurring from time to time.

-We advise you to boil all drinking water or drink bottled water, avoid ice cubes, raw and undercooked food, and unpasteurised dairy products.
+We advise you to boil all drinking water or drink bottled water with intact seals, avoid ice cubes, raw and undercooked food, and unpasteurised dairy products.
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 Medical facilities are limited in Uzbekistan, with medicines and equipment often in short supply.
 Doctors and hospitals often require payment in cash prior to providing services, including for emergency care.
 In the event of a serious illness or accident, medical evacuation would be necessary.
 Costs for a medical evacuation could be considerable.